rtrelease/Jetson-Symbolics-Neuromorphics/WhyRobotBrains.md

 After getting a medical school faculty appointment with major teaching responsibilities in functional anatomy and neurosciences, my symbolic programming research progressed into [qualitative process theory](https://archive.org/details/readingsinqualit0000unse) (QPT) and modeling immune and gene regulation processes.
 In the 1990s, the Air Force Office of Scientific Research sponsored some of my projects on modeling biological processes and wound healing.

 I finally started studying artificial neural networks in action after the turn of the new millennium.
-First came MatLab experiments with their Neural Networks and Machine Learning Toolboxes and early server-based NVIDIA GPUs.
+First came MatLab experiments with their Neural Networks and Machine Learning Toolboxes and early server-based NVIDIA CUDA GPUs.
 ![OrinModAI1](https://user-images.githubusercontent.com/71346897/173706883-8b9418da-0ce3-4aed-a1ad-c10251d9fb43.png)

 **On to Robot Brains**